Unselected

 Promoting equal opportunities and preventing discrimination.

-DECATHLON’s purpose, “Move People Through the Wonders of Sport”, aims to democratise sport and its practice for everyone all over the world.
-Through this purpose, the company aims to promote equal opportunities to reach an overall state of physical, mental and social well-being.
-DECATHLON’s conviction is to be a company where its teammates feel comfortable to be themselves, reflecting the diversity of the customers and users it serves and the society in which it operates.
-Its ability to catalyse differences, and to promote mutual communication and challenge, drives creativity, performance, responsibility and attractiveness.
+DECATHLON’s conviction is to be a company where teammates feel comfortable being themselves, reflecting the diversity of the customers and users it serves and the society in which it operates.
+Its ability to catalyse differences and promote mutual understanding and respect drives creativity, performance, responsibility and attractiveness.

 - Inclusive hiring